BuckeyeSoftware/rex/doc/STYLE.md

 void foo(int _x);  // valid
 void foo(int* x_); // valid
 ```

+## Classes
+* Prefer the `struct` keyword over `class`.
+* Non-public class members should be prefixed with `m_`.
+* Non-public static class members should be prefixed with `s_`.
+* **Do not** use multiple-inheritence.
+* Avoid inheritence, if needed it should be public and one-level deep only.
+* **Do not** implement method bodies inline the class.
+Put them _outside_.
+ (This is faster for compilers to parse, in addition it's easier to read the class definition as a synopsis of the functionality it provides when it doesn't have inline code in it.)

 ## Const
 * Try to use `const` as much as possible.